listribute/listribute/README.md

 ## License

-This project is licensed under GNU GPLv3 to make sure it stays free now and forever.
+This project is licensed under GNU GPLv3 to make sure the code stays free now and forever.
 See LICENSE file for more details.